×

 The specific circumstances of each patient determine the survival data as a difference between Hodgkin and non-Hodgkin lymphoma; however, in general, the five-year relative survival rate for Hodgkin lymphoma is higher than that of non-Hodgkin lymphoma.
 The fact that non-Hodgkin lymphoma is frequently discovered when the cancer has progressed could be one factor or more.

-Hodgkin lymphoma: This cancer can be classified into four primary forms.
-Nodular sclerosis and mixed cellularity are the most prevalent types, making up nearly 90% of all diagnoses.
+Hodgkin Lymphoma: This cancer can be classified into four primary forms.
+The most frequently diagnosed types are nodular sclerosis and mixed cellularity, comprising nearly 90% of all cases.

-Non-Hodgkin lymphoma: Treatment options for non-Hodgkin lymphoma may also include immunotherapy, chemotherapy, radiation therapy, and stem cell transplants.
+Non-Hodgkin Lymphoma: Treatment options for non-Hodgkin lymphoma may also include immunotherapy, chemotherapy, radiation therapy, and stem cell transplants.
 For non-Hodgkin lymphoma, the care team may also recommend surgery or targeted therapy drugs.
-CAR T-cell therapy is one form of immunotherapy that has been authorized in the past ten years for the treatment of non-Hodgkin lymphoma.
+Chimeric antigen receptor (CAR) T-cell therapy is one form of immunotherapy that has been authorized in the past ten years for the treatment of non-Hodgkin lymphoma.

 • Chronic Hepatitis C